 Flexible CancellationsGiven the impact of COVID-19, we have been adapting our cancellation policy over the past several weeks:

-We will allow changes or cancellation without charge up to 24 hours prior to arrival for stays up until July 6, 2020.
+We will allow changes or cancellation without a charge up to 24 hours prior to arrival for stays up until April 30th, 2021.